AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/data-views-dev/data-views-stream-asset-examples/data-views-stream-examples.md

 Data views are made to bring order to a tangle of data streams.
 Despite appearing complex and verbose, this example is likely much simpler than your real-world data.
 This example illustrates how data views can render real-world data consumable for data science.

 ## Solar inverter streams
-These streams represent values collected via PI to Data Hub, originally collected by a PI System.
+These streams represent values collected via PI to CONNECT, originally collected by a PI System.
 Each stream value contains a timestamp _(Timestamp)_ and a measurement _(Value)_.

 ### Type